BILGI-IE-423/ie423-2025-2026-termproject-0xdeadbeef/README.md

 cross-domain generalisation.

 **Three research questions:**
-1. Does sarcasm reveal itself more through *what* is said (word content) or *how* it is said (punctuation, sentence length, writing style)?
+1. Does sarcasm reveal itself more through what is said (word content) or how it is said (punctuation, sentence length, writing style)?
-2. How and how often do standard sentiment tools (VADER, TextBlob) mistakenly score sarcastic content as positive — and does this get worse in longer texts?
+2. How and how often do standard sentiment analysis tools mistakenly score sarcastic content as positive — and does this problem get worse in longer, more conversational texts?
-3. Does capturing word pairs (e.g. "area man") meaningfully improve sarcasm detection beyond single words?
+3. Does capturing word pairs (e.g. "area man", "study finds") meaningfully improve sarcasm detection beyond looking at single words alone?

 **Best model:** Logistic Regression | Word Frequency + Stylistic Features
 **Test F1:** 0.787 | **AUC:** 0.883 | **Accuracy:** 80.5%